Black-Beard-Sdk/Black.Beard.ComponentModel/Docs/Black.Beard.ComponentModel.md

 ##### Summary

-Create a call method expression
+Create a call for static method

 ##### Returns